S Koreans send off former President Roh in small funeral

 S Koreans send off former President Roh in small funeralNew

-SEOUL, South Korea (AP) — Dozens of relatives and dignitaries have gathered in South Korea’s capital to pay their final respects to former President Roh Tae-woo, a key participant in a 1979 military coup who later won a landmark democratic election before his political career ended with imprisonment for corruption and treason.
-Pandemic restrictions limited the size of funeral services for Roh, who died Tuesday at the age of 88.
-The government’s decision to hold a state funeral for Roh was controversial because of his connections to the coup and a bloody suppression of pro-democracy protesters in Gwangju that killed 200 in 1980.
-Gwangju and several other cities have refused to raise flags half-mast or set up memorial altars for Roh.
+SEOUL, South Korea (AP) — Dozens of relatives and dignitaries have gathered in South Korea’s capital to pay their final respects to former President Roh Tae-woo.
+He was a key participant in a 1979 military coup who later won a landmark democratic election before his political career ended with imprisonment for corruption and treason.
+The government’s decision to hold the state funeral was controversial because of Roh’s connections to the coup and a bloody suppression of pro-democracy protesters in Gwangju that killed 200 people in 1980.
+Gwangju and several other cities refused to raise flags half-staff or set up memorial altars for Roh.
+President Moon Jae-in, who skipped the memorial, says Roh’s contributions to national development were significant despite many historical wrongdoings.